Journal

 Cost of delay

-Delay keeps spend ambiguous and increases opportunity cost of unfunded high-yield bets.
+Delay keeps spend ambiguous and increases the opportunity cost of unfunded high-yield bets.

 - No downside penalties.